Pylons/pyramid_exclog/docs/index.rst

 When the above configuration is used, exceptions will be sent via email instead of sent to a file.

-For information about logging in general see the `Pythong logging module documentation <http://docs.python.org/library/logging.html>`_.
+For information about logging in general see the `Python logging module documentation <http://docs.python.org/library/logging.html>`_.
 Practical tips are contained within the `Python logging cookbook
 <http://docs.python.org/howto/logging-cookbook.html#logging-cookbook>`_.